The Loneliest Road in America

 Peace

 Driving across Nevada U.S. Highway 50, the Loneliest Road in America, had been on our bucket list for a long time.
 We stopped every few miles to take in the sights and sounds.
-The sights are well documented but we were fascinated by the sounds.
-At times the only sound you can hear is the desert breeze.
-When the breeze dies down, there is silence.
-No cars.
-No city noise.
-No jets overhead.
-Nothing.
-Total silence.
+The sights along this incredibly beautiful road are well documented but we were mesmerized by the sound.

 No traffic on the Loneliest Road in America